``` ```

 System Topology

-Every architectural decision reflects a constraint or an insight.
-Microservices add complexity but enable scaling as the technology grows.
-Qdrant gets selected among a multitude of vector databases because it targets our latency priorities and enable storage of our 768-dimensional projections alongside 4096-dimensional embeddings without a separate database.
+Every architectural decision has been carefully considered to provide performance today while being scalable.
+From prompts to the configuration of HNSW (Hierarchical Navigable Small World) indices, almost nothing is set at "default" parameters.
+Qdrant was selected among a multitude of vector databases because it targets our latency priorities and enables storage of visualization coordinates alongside 4096-dimensional embeddings without a separate database.

-ORTHOSYSTEM PLATFORM ARCHITECTURE USER INTERFACES RAG Web :8000 Chat V41 :8100 OrthoGraph WebGPU Canvas :8201 OrthoTutor :8300 OrthoBench Standalone SERVICE LAYER ORTHORAG SERVICES Embedding :8080 Reranker :8081 Ingestion :8082 GPU GPU ORTHOGRAPH SERVICES API :8200 Projection :8220 GPU UMAP cuML/RAPIDS ORTHOTUTOR SERVICES Agent :8310 Assessment :8320 Student :8330 Agentic · Leverages RAG + Graph DATA LAYER Qdrant 4096D Vectors + 768D Projections :6333 PostgreSQL Students · MCQs :5432 SQLite RLHF · Conversations conversations.db LEGEND Deployed In Dev Funding INFERENCE LAYER LM Studio / llama.cpp host.docker.internal:1234 or TensorRT-LLM FlashAttention or Commercial API OpenAI / Anthropic / etc.
+ORTHOSYSTEM PLATFORM ARCHITECTURE USER INTERFACES RAG Web Chat Interface OrthoGraph WebGPU Canvas OrthoTutor OrthoBench Standalone SERVICE LAYER ORTHORAG SERVICES Embedding Reranker Ingestion GPU GPU ORTHOGRAPH SERVICES API Projection GPU UMAP cuML/RAPIDS ORTHOTUTOR SERVICES Tutoring Interface Requires Funding Integrates RAG + Graph DATA LAYER Qdrant 4096D Vectors PostgreSQL Students · MCQs SQLite Feedback · Conversations conversations.db LEGEND Deployed In Dev Funding INFERENCE LAYER LM Studio / llama.cpp host.docker.internal:1234 or TensorRT-LLM FlashAttention or Commercial API OpenAI / Anthropic / etc.

 06 — OrthoGraph

-Learners face a challenge that experts forget: when you don't know a domain, you don't know what questions to ask.
-OrthoGraph addresses this by transforming the corpus into navigable space.
+Learners face a challenge: sometimes you don't know what questions to ask.
+OrthoGraph addresses this by transforming the curated documents into navigable space.
 The same vector embeddings that power retrieval become coordinates in a visual field where semantic similarity becomes spatial proximity.

 KNEE · LIGAMENT · RECONSTRUCTION Graft Selection